If you’ve ever done business in Europe, you’re probably aware of the VAT tax and you probably know how to get a VAT number.

 But, this does not apply to companies headquartered outside of Europe.
 For these foreign businesses, there’s what’s called a “nil-registration threshold” in the E.U.
 This means that you’re required to apply for a VAT number if you’re doing business in Europe, regardless of total sales.

-The only exception is if you run an e-commerce business, where there are special E.U. distance selling VAT thresholds.
+The only exception is if you run an e-commerce business, which may have special E.U. distance selling VAT thresholds.

 Regardless, there are still many benefits of obtaining a VAT number, and even if you’re a tech company, it’s probably best to apply for a VAT number.